Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Discussion

-Third, in deriving (\ref{nuqgp1}) we assumed that the mean free path of QGP particles is about the same as the inter-particle distance.
-From the condensed matter perspective, this corresponds to a particular regime of particle dynamics of liquids and a particular line on the phase diagram as discussed above.
-In this regime, the system is outside the low-temperature regime where particles have a combined oscillatory and diffusive motion and where relaxation time and viscosity decrease with temperature and vary by $16$ orders of magnitude (relaxation time varies between $10^3$ s at the glass transition and about $0.1$ ps at high temperature).
-The system is also outside the gas-like regime where the mean free part exceeds inter-particle separation and viscosity increases with temperature and becomes infinite in the ideal-gas limit \cite{visc}.
-Instead, the liquid is finely tuned to be in between these two regimes and at the crossover between the liquid-like and gas-like motion (see the minima in Fig. \ref{fig2}) where the oscillatory motion is just lost and particle mean free path is comparable to the inter-atomic separation.
-In terms of particle dynamics, the crossover corresponds to the Frenkel line on the phase diagram \cite{Trachenko_2015,f1,f2} separating gas-like and liquid-like states of liquids and supercritical fluids.
-Although the crossover of particle dynamics is responsible for the viscosity minimum seen in Fig. \ref{fig2}, the temperature and pressure of the viscosity minimum may depend on the path taken on the phase diagram \cite{Trachenko_2015}.
+In deriving \eqref{nuqgp1} and \eqref{nuqgp2}, we assumed that the mean free path is about the same as the inter-particle distance or $\tau\approx\tau_0$.
+From the condensed matter perspective, this corresponds to a particular regime of particle dynamics of liquids and a particular line on the phase diagram.
+In this regime, the system is outside the low-temperature regime where particles have a combined oscillatory and diffusive motion and where viscosity {\it decreases} with temperature and varies by $16$ orders of magnitude (relaxation time varies between $10^3$ s at the glass transition and about $0.1$ ps at high temperature).
+The system is also outside the gas-like regime where the mean free part exceeds inter-particle separation and viscosity {\it increases} with temperature and becomes infinite in the ideal-gas limit \cite{visc}.
+Instead, the liquid is finely tuned to be in between these two regimes and at the {\it crossover} between the liquid-like and gas-like motion where the oscillatory motion is just lost and the particle mean free path is comparable to the inter-atomic separation and where viscosity has minima as in Fig. \ref{fig2}.
+The crossover corresponds to the Frenkel line on the phase diagram separating gas-like and liquid-like states of liquids and supercritical fluids \cite{Trachenko_2015,f2,f1}.
+We note that although viscosity minima in Fig. \ref{fig1} and \ref{fig2} is due to the crossover between the liquid-like and gas-like particle motion, the temperature and pressure of the viscosity minimum may depend on the path taken on the phase diagram \cite{Trachenko_2015}).

+In addition to the minima of kinematic viscosity \cite{sciadv} and thermal diffusivity \cite{th-dif}, the crossover at the Frenkel line has important implications for collective modes and thermodynamic properties.
+At the Frenkel line, liquid relaxation time becomes comparable to shortest Debye vibration period \cite{Trachenko_2015,f2,f1}.
+This implies that the $k$-gap which emerges in the transverse phonon spectrum becomes close to the largest wavevector set by the interatomic separation in the system (UV cutoff).
+As a result, all transverse waves disappear from the spectrum \cite{Trachenko_2015,gms}.
+This disappearance corresponds to a special value of specific heat of $c_v=2k_{\rm B}$ in the harmonic classical case.